BjoernRave/i18n-magic/README.md

 The command will:

+1. Automatically detect which namespaces the key is used in based on your codebase
-1. Prompt you to select or specify the translation key to replace
+2. Prompt you to select or specify the translation key to replace
-2. Ask for the new translation value in your default locale
+3. Ask for the new translation value in your default locale
-3. Automatically translate the new value to all other configured locales using AI
+4. Automatically translate the new value to all other configured locales using AI
-4. Update all translation files with the new values
+5. Update all relevant namespace files with the new values

 You can specify the key in two ways: